All the Unanswered Questions We Still Have About Game of Thrones

 The final episode of Game of Thrones answered the one question that fans had been desperate to determine since the very first episode: Who would win and who would die?
 The answers were Bran Stark, who was named King of the Six Kingdoms, and Daenerys Targaryen, who was stabbed by her lover-slash-nephew Jon Snow.

 But the show left plenty of dangling plot threads.
-The finale failed to answer questions about some mysteries — like what voice Varys heard in the fire all those years ago — and introduced others — like why the Night’s Watch still exists now that the White Walkers are seemingly gone.
+The finale failed to answer questions about some mysteries — like what voice Varys heard in the fire all those years ago — and introduced others — like why the Night’s Watch still exists now that the White Walkers are seemingly extinct.
 Plus, the showrunners had hinted at some plots like a pregnancy for Daenerys or a clash between whoever came to rule King’s Landing and the Iron Bank that were simply dropped.

 Some of these questions about the laws established by the new monarchy are of little consequence, but others, like whether Bran can or cannot see the future, could influence how fans interpret the show’s final message.